Table of Contents[Hide][Show]

 People feel more confident about taking action after reading a couple of glowing testimonials.
 Customer and client testimonials are a great way to show social proof and build trust with your audience.

-Check out our Testimonial block patterns in the Mai Pattern Library for inspiration (free to Mai Solution and Mai Design Pack subscribers).
+Check out our Testimonial block patterns in the Mai Pattern Library for inspiration.
 Here is one we think you might like:

 One tried and true way to answer your audience’s questions is by using an FAQ.
 Build an expandable/collapsable FAQ quickly and easily using the Mai Accordion plugin.
 Simply add a title/question, then easily insert your answer in the content area.
 You can even set individual accordions to be open or closed by default.

-Check out our FAQ block patterns in the Mai Pattern Library for inspiration (free to Mai Solution and Mai Design Pack subscribers).
+Check out our FAQ block patterns in the Mai Pattern Library for inspiration.
 Here is one we think you might like:

 Call to Action